whois-api-llc/python-simple-geoip/README.rst

     }

 By default, this library handles retrying failed HTTP requests for you.
 For
-instance: if the GeoIPify API service is currently down or having issues, your request will be retried up to three consecutive times before failing.
+instance: if the IP Geolocation API service is currently down or having issues, your request will be retried up to three consecutive times before failing.